 CAEN computer labs and remote access resources are intended to support the course-related, instructional needs of enrolled Michigan Engineering students.

-Since Engineering Student Project Teams provide a valuable educational experience to students, and non-Engineering students may be members of these teams, CAEN provides those members access with the following requirements:
+Since Engineering Student Project Teams provide a valuable, educational experience to U-M students, and non-Engineering students may be members of these teams, CAEN may provide access to those members with the following requirements:

 - Students must be enrolled in a U-M course during the current term, and must be in good standing with the University, as verified by Wolverine Access.